jchultarsky101/pcli/README.md

 **NOTE:** This command only works with the CSV format.
 It does not work with JSON.
 We may implement that option in a future release.

-The columns are: MODEL_UUID,NAME,VALUE.
+The columns are: UUID,NAME,VALUE.
 One use case is to first read the metadata for some models, edit it externally (for example, with a text editor).
 This may include modifying values for existing properties or adding new properties and their values.

 The required argument is "input" - the name of the CSV formatted input file.
 There is no need for --uuid here because the UUID is included in the input file as the first column.